Synergistic Benefits of Joint Molecule Generation and Property Prediction: Experiments

 \subsubsection{Out-of-Distribution Molecular Property Prediction}

-To evaluate the ability of $\HyF$ to predict molecular properties in an out-of-distribution (OOD) setting, we pre-train $\HyF$ scaled to 50M parameters on 19M molecules from \cite{zhou2023unimol}, together with pre-computed molecular descriptors~\cite{yang2019analyzing}, and benchmark on the Hit Identification (Hi) task from the Lo-Hi benchmark \cite{steshin2023lohipracticalmldrug}.
+To evaluate the ability of $\HyF$ to predict molecular properties in an out-of-distribution (OOD) setting,~we jointly pre-train $\HyF$ scaled to 50M parameters on 19M molecules from \citep{zhou2023unimol}, together with pre-computed molecular descriptors~\citep{yang2019analyzing}, and benchmark on the Hit Identification (Hi) task from the Lo-Hi benchmark \citep{steshin2023lohipracticalmldrug}.
 The Hi task requires generalization to molecular scaffolds not seen during training, with the test set constructed such that no molecule has a Tanimoto similarity greater than 0.4 (based on ECFP4 fingerprints) to any molecule in the training set.
 This setup mimics realistic drug discovery scenarios, where generalization beyond known chemical space is essential.
-For experimental details, see Appendix~\ref{appendix:pre-training}~and~\ref{appendix:ood-property-prediction-task}.
+For experimental details,~see Appendix~\ref{appendix:pre-training}~and~\ref{appendix:ood-property-prediction-task}.

-We follow the setup of \cite{steshin2023lohipracticalmldrug} and compare jointly fine-tuned $\HyF$ to all models reported in \cite{steshin2023lohipracticalmldrug}; machine learning models: k-NN, gradient boosting (GB), SVM and MLP, trained on molecular fingerprints (ECFP4, MACCS) and deep learning models: Chemformer \cite{yang2019analyzing}, Graphformer \cite{ying2021transformers, shi2022benchmarking}.
-Specifically, we compare to $\HyF$ (no-joint), which is a version of our model pre-trained using MLM loss, hence without alternating attention, and fine-tuned using the prediction loss only.
+We follow the setup of \citep{steshin2023lohipracticalmldrug} and compare jointly fine-tuned $\HyF$ to all models reported in \citep{steshin2023lohipracticalmldrug}; machine learning models: k-NN, gradient boosting (GB), SVM and MLP, trained on molecular fingerprints (ECFP4, MACCS) and deep learning models: Chemformer \citep{yang2019analyzing} and Graphformer \citep{ying2021transformers, shi2022benchmarking}.
+Moreover, we compare to $\HyF$ (no-joint), which is a version of our model pre-trained using MLM loss, hence without alternating attention, and fine-tuned using the prediction loss only.

-$\HyF$ outperforms all baseline models across all datasets (Table~\ref{table:hi-task}), including methods based on molecular fingerprints, indicating the potential of deep learning methods in real-world drug discovery applications.
-Specifically $\HyF$ outperforms $\HyF$ (no-joint), clearly showing the benefits of joint modeling in an out-of-distribution molecular property prediction setting.
+$\HyF$ achieves the highest mean AUPRC across all datasets (Table~\ref{table:hi-task}), outperforming fingerprint-based baselines and demonstrating the potential of deep learning methods in real-world drug discovery.
+The consistent ranking in favor of $\HyF$ shows the benefits of joint modeling in out-of-distribution molecular property prediction, although the differences are not statistically significant at the 95\% confidence level.